 If you’re travelling in the future, you may be anxious about how the outbreak could affect your plans.
 Here's what you need to know if you're thinking of going abroad in the next few months.

 In a hurry?
 Here are the key points:

-Insurers aren’t offering cover for new insurance policies while the 30-day travel restrictions are in place.
+The travel restrictions are now in place indefinitely.
+While this is in place, Confused.com will not compare travel insurance policies.
 If you’ve already bought travel insurance, check your insurer’s advice on the coronavirus.